 On the legal side, someone in a car accident may need a personal injury lawyer or wrongful death lawyer if the accident was caused by another driver.

 While no one wants to think about the law after a tragic accident, taking action is important if a person is entitled to compensation.

-Recovering money to pay for medical bills and repair costs after an accident can make a huge difference.
+Filing a claim after an accident can make a world of difference.
 The best advice you can give is to tell them to call a lawyer who can help.

 You Can Help Your Friend Gather Crucial Evidence to Help Their Case